Polish Language Lessons in Cazale Haiti

 Introduction – Polish language lessons in Cazale, Haiti

 Derismont Roobens is Head Teacher at the Repairer of the Breaches School in the village of Cazale, Haiti.
-Derismont has registered his school with the Center for the Development of Polish Education Abroad, referred to in Polish as ORPEG (Ośrodek Rozwoju Polskiej Edukacji za Granicą).
+Derismont has registered his school with the Centre for the Development of Polish Education Abroad, referred to in Polish as ORPEG (Ośrodek Rozwoju Polskiej Edukacji za Granicą).

 Additionally, in the future, Poland has plans to receive Haitian Polish speakers from the Repairer of the Breaches School for grant-aided further education in Poland.